wahuu2/wahuu2/README.md

 ---
 ### Event Management Application
-**Next.js • TypeScript • React • Tailwind CSS • MongoDB • Mongoose • Clerk**
-A full-stack event management application currently under development.
-* User authentication with Clerk
-* Protected application areas
-* Event-related functionality
-* MongoDB database integration
-* Mongoose data models
-* Responsive React components
-* Next.js App Router
-* API routes
-* TypeScript-based development
+The Event Management Application is a full‑stack project currently under development, designed to provide secure and efficient event handling.
+It features user authentication powered by Clerk, protected application areas, and comprehensive event‑related functionality.
+The backend integrates MongoDB with Mongoose data models, while the frontend leverages responsive React components styled with Tailwind CSS.
+Built using Next.js with the App Router and TypeScript, the application also includes API routes to support dynamic operations, making it a robust and scalable solution for managing events.

 ---